satyasaran/BurgerEvoPINN/README.md

 ## Usage

-Open the ***.ipynb notebook in Jupyter Notebook or any compatible notebook application.
-Run the notebook cells in sequential order to execute the code and reproduce the results of the work.
+Open the Burger_Bayesian.ipynb/Evol_Bayesian.ipynb notebook in Jupyter Notebook or any compatible notebook application and Burger_sin.ipynb/Evol_4th_order_Sin.ipynb for rest of the results.
+Run the notebook cells in sequential order to execute the code and reproduce the some of the results of the work.
+Other results can be obtained similary.
-Feel free to modify the code, experiment with different machine learning models or techniques, and explore the results.
+Feel free to modify the code, experiment with for hyperparameter tuning and  different machine learning models or techniques, and explore the results.
 Other .py files are our custome library files

 Please refer to the notebook or relevant sections of the code for further details on the dataset's structure and preprocessing steps.